-Dr Pellici was presented with a CSL Centenary Fellows certificate at an awards ceremony at the Melbourne Arts Centre on Thursday, 11th October.
+Dr Pellicci was presented with a CSL Centenary Fellows certificate at an awards ceremony at the Melbourne Arts Centre on Thursday, 11th October.

 His fellowship is funded through the $25 million CSL Centenary Fellowships program, which was established in 2016 to support mid-career Australian scientists to pursue world-class medical research.

-Dr Pellici explains that ‘unconventional T-cells’ are among the immune system’s first responders.
+Dr Pellicci explains that ‘unconventional T-cells’ are among the immune system’s first responders.
 They can kill infected cells and recruit other parts of the immune system to destroy the attackers.

-Until now, these cells have been difficult to study but Dr Pellici has developed investigative tools to uncover the basic biology of how these cells work in the immune system.
+Until now, these cells have been difficult to study but Dr Pellicci has developed investigative tools to uncover the basic biology of how these cells work in the immune system.

 He will use his Fellowship to focus on people suffering from tuberculosis.
 He hopes his work will lead the way to an improved TB vaccine as well as other new immune therapies.